oe/postcss-logical-polyfill/examples/basic/README.md

 # Basic Example

-This example demonstrates how to use `postcss-logical-scope` with plain CSS files.
+This example demonstrates how to use `postcss-logical-polyfill` with plain CSS files.

 ## Files